Damans227/Damans227/README.md

 <p>

 Hello World, I’m Daman.
-A highly motivated software developer pursuing Master of Engineering at [Carleton University][carleton].
-Before going back to school to start my journey towards the graduate degree, I studied [Computer Systems Technician][cst] at [Algonquin College][algonquin] and transitioned from a Technology Intern to a Full Time Software Engineer in the Cloud And Cognitive Support vertical of [IBM Canada][ibm] in Ottawa.
+A highly motivated software developer pursuing Master of Engineering at [Carleton University][carleton] in Ottawa.
+Before going back to school to start my journey towards the graduate degree, I studied [Computer Systems Technician][cst] at [Algonquin College][algonquin] where I used to hack around cisco routers & switches, and had an opportunity to work as a Technology Intern as well as a full time Software Engineer in the Cloud And Cognitive Support vertical of [IBM Canada][ibm].
 Other than that...
 </p>

 - :sunflower:  I contribute to [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/) projects in my free time, notably [Kubernetes][kubernetes]